l3ouu4n9/Shopee-Code-League-2020/Competition7_Shopee Programming Contest #2/README.md

 # Final Score
 10 points ~~~ From Highest Mountain.<br>
-So many Timing and Memory constraints.
+So many strict limits with time and memory.